 If you want to cook wholesome meals, it’s hard to look past cast-iron Dutch ovens and casserole dishes.
 Luckily for us, Unilloy makes some pretty snazzy Dutch Ovens.
 These ovens compete in the high-end market with their famous French counterparts, Staub and Le Creuset.

 But Unilloy enameled pots are made with FVC iron.
-And this offers consumers slow cooking options without the weight of traditional cast iron.
+This type of iron offers consumers slow cooking options without the weight of traditional cast iron.
 And the ovens are much easier to clean than an air fryer.

 - weight